xperthut/HYPPO-X/README.md

 ### Double filter function
 We have option to choose any two attributes among the above four attributes.
 In our experiment, we fixed `DAP` as the first filter and one of the environmental attributes (humidity, temperature and solar radiation) as the second filter.

-## Input
+## Input data format
-The input csv file contains following columns.
-One can change the column name and the value but can't expand the columns or change the type of the value. i.e. `Time` column contains integer values like `1,2,...` which does not allow any text here.
+Our `C++` project reads data from a `csv` formatted data file contained following columns.
+One can change the column name and the value but can't expand the columns or change the type of the value. i.e. `Time` column accepts integer values like `1,2,...` and does not allow any `text` here.
 1. `Time, integer type. i.e. Days After Planting (DAP)`
 2. `Genotype, string/text type`
 3. `Location, string/text type`